 Fact Sheets, Web Pages, and Infographics

-COVID-19 Real-Time Learning Network: HIV (CDC and Infectious Diseases Society of America [IDSA]) – This web page provides an overview of HIV and COVID-19, including information on COVID-19 health outcomes in people with HIV, antiretroviral therapy, guidelines for care and treatment, key research literature, and links to additional resources.
+COVID-19 Real-Time Learning Network: HIV (CDC and Infectious Diseases Society of America [IDSA]) – This web page provides an overview of HIV and COVID-19, including information on epidemiology, COVID-19 health outcomes in people with HIV, antiretroviral therapy, COVID-19 vaccines, and links to additional resources.

-COVID-19 and People with Certain Medical Conditions (CDC) – This page provides links to information for people with underlying medical conditions that could increase the risk of severe illness from COVID-19, including people with HIV with a low CD4 cell count or not on treatment.
+COVID-19 and People with Certain Medical Conditions (CDC) – This page provides links to information for people with underlying medical conditions, such as HIV, that could increase the risk of severe illness from COVID-19.
 It is also available in Spanish, Chinese, Vietnamese, and Korean.

 COVID-19 Vaccines and People with HIV: Frequently Asked Questions (IDSA and HIV Medicine Association [HIVMA]) – This document is designed to answer questions HIV clinicians have about FDA-authorized COVID-19 vaccines and to help clinicians respond to their patients’ questions.
-It includes information about vaccine safety, efficacy, priority groups, side effects, HIV medications, COVID-19 and HIV risk, vaccine access, and other related topics.
+It includes information about vaccine safety, efficacy, side effects, supplemental and booster doses, HIV medications, COVID-19 vaccines and HIV risk, vaccine access, and other related topics.

 HIV and COVID-19 Clinical Trials (ClinicalTrials.gov) – Clicking on this hyperlink generates a list of ongoing, planned, and completed clinical trials related to HIV and COVID-19.

 Guidelines and Recommendations